1inch/limit-order-protocol/description.md

 0000000000
 ```

-Below the calldata is splitted into structured parts to illustrate how it was formed.
-There is the length in bytes for each calldata string.
+The calldata is split into structured parts below to illustrate how it was formed.
+The length in bytes for each calldata string is also provided.

 ```bash
    |-